MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-are-random-errors-not-thrown-when-using-mocks.md

   - team=cloud_advocates
 ---

+# Why are random errors not thrown when using mocks

 You might find that when trying to use random errors and mocks, proxy isn't returning random errors.

 By default, the [m365proxyrc](../technical-reference/m365proxyrc.md) configuration is similar to: